dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 * dotnet -?

 and it prints some help text, you are ready.
-Otherwise see [Intalling the .Net Core SDK](https://www.microsoft.com/net/core) to install it.
+Otherwise see [Installing the .Net Core SDK](https://www.microsoft.com/net/core) to install it.

 ### Step 1: Create a App using the Default Runtime
 At this point you can create a new 'Hello World' program in the standard way.